 This five-star hotel sits in the Al Faisaliah Centre, an icon of the city skyline.
 It has 95 rooms and suites furnished in a modern style with nods to traditional Saudi handicrafts.
 It has hotel facilities in abundance – a gym with an indoor pool, private 24-hour butler service, and a health club and spa.
 But the jewel in the crown is the Globe Restaurant, which sits inside the iconic golden sphere that tops the tower.

-Riyadh’s Four Seasons occupies another of the city’s best known skyscrapers – the Kingdom Centre.
-Formerly the tallest building in Saudi Arabia, the complex was developed by Prince Al-Waleed bin Talal, a member of the Saudi royal family and a businessman.
-The Centre’s instantly recognisable silhouette, with the inverted arch topped by a ‘skybridge’, is visible from almost everywhere in the city.
-The hotel has 274 rooms and suites, two restaurants, and a gym that includes squash courts and a basketball court.
-Facilities like that don’t come cheap of course, but if you want the best of the best, then the Four Seasons won’t disappoint.
+The Four Seasons sits in the Kingdom Centre, once the tallest building in Saudi Arabia.
+Developed by Prince Al-Waleed bin Talal, a member of the Saudi royal family, it has an instantly recognisable silhouette, with the inverted arch topped by a ‘sky bridge’, visible from almost everywhere in the city.
+The hotel itself has 274 rooms and suites, two restaurants, and a gym with squash courts and a basketball court.

 For a home-like experience, Fraser Suites has 95 units with spacious living and dining areas, kitchens, bathrooms and bedrooms.
 The hotel also has a gym with city panoramas and a rooftop pool – although both can only be used by men.
 If you’re bringing the kids, there’s a babysitting service and a play zone.
 Food is served throughout the day at the Dining Room, arrive in the morning for a breakfast buffet.